superedge/superedge/docs/installation/install_edge_kubernetes.md

 -   --install-pkg-path: The address of the Kubernetes static installation package

-    >   The value of --install-pkg-path can be the path on the machine or the network address on FTP.
-Pay attention to use the Kubernetes static installation package that matches the machine system;
+    >   The value of --install-pkg-path can be the path on the machine or the network address (for example: http://xxx/xxx/kube-linux-arm64/amd64-*.tar.gz, which can be encrypted without wget You can), pay attention to use the Kubernetes static installation package that matches the machine system;

 -   --apiserver-cert-extra-sans: kube-apiserver certificate extension address

-    -   Be sure to sign the public IP or domain name of the Master node.
-If you customize the domain name, you can configure hosts on all Matser and Node nodes by yourself;
+    -   You must sign the master node public network IP or domain name, as long as the signed Master node public network IP or domain name can be accessed by edge nodes, you can configure hosts on all Matser and Node nodes if you customize the domain name;
     -   Sign the public network IP and domain name, because the edge node and the Master node are generally not in the same local area network, and need to join and access the Master through the public network;

 -   --image-repository: image repository address